socks5-sniffer/socks5-sniffer/README.md

 # 🏗️ After the military and construction beat me up, I am hanging my tool belt up for some lumbar support and a cool coffee mug.

-Newly budding dveloper with an interest in security.
+Newly budding developer with an interest in security.
 I started out curious on how passwords were salted/ hashed and...well I kept reading.

 genAI is helping me through the giant hurdles that held me back from learing to code before, and I am so thankful for it.